android/platform_external_protobuf/java/README.txt

   instance.
 - Required fields are always serialized.
 - "bytes" are of java type byte[].
+- A new field option "java_nano_generate_has", if true, generates a public boolean variable has<fieldname>_ accompanying the field.
+It is set to false initially and upon clear().
+If parseFrom(...) reads the field from the wire, it is set to true.
+This is a way for clients to inspect the "has" value upon parse.
+Unlike in normal protobufs, it has no effect on what gets serialized in writeTo(...).

 IMPORTANT: If you have fields with defaults